TL;DR

 - Content-Location: /docs/fo.xml

-Content-Location tells the client about the alternate location of the resource or the data that is available for the client to retrieve the information.
-It can be a URL where that particular resource is stored.
+Content-Location tells the client about an alternate location where the requested resource or data can be retrieved.
+Typically, a URL points to where that particular resource is stored.

-Now, what if you are writing APIs and you want to define your own custom headers?
-Can you do that?
-You can absolutely do that.
-The way in which you define the request and response structure of your API similarly you can implement custom headers that you or the server is going to accept.
+Now, what if you’re building your own API and need to define custom headers?
+Absolutely, you can.
+Just like you define the request and response structure of your API, you can also specify custom headers that your client or server will recognize and accept.

 It is also known as BS4.
 So, it is basically used for pulling data out of any HTML or XML files.
 It is used for searching and modifying any HTML or XML data.